When it comes to generating passive income, it can be difficult to know where to start.

-1. Print On Demand Stores:
+1. Print On Demand Stores

 ‘Print on demand’ refers to a model in which the items you sell are manufactured on demand as your customers order them.
-This model is similar to dropshipping in that you never have to handle shipping or logistics, the main difference being that you are working with a third party manufacturer instead of suppliers already holding inventory.

 Popular print on demand items include mugs, clothing, prints, or anything where you can upload a graphic to a product and market it.

-I started an Etsy POD shop while in college to test out the concept, and was actually able to sell some stupid Spongebob mugs by marketing them organically on Instagram.
+I started an Etsy POD shop while in college to test out the concept, and was actually able to sell some Spongebob mugs by marketing them organically on Instagram.

-POD stores aren’t limited to Etsy, however.
+POD stores aren’t limited to sites like Etsy, however.